CodeMaster10000/blog-post-app/README.md

 # Blog API Project

 This project is a Blog API built with Spring Boot.
-It leverages various technologies such as Keycloak for security, MySQL for database management, and Docker for containerization.
+It leverages various technologies such as Keycloak for security, MySQL for database management, RabbitMQ, ElasticSearch and Docker for containerization.

 ## Prerequisites